-Non-traded REITs have been a lucrative source of income for quite some time, but there are various risks involved, especially concerning the choice of REIT.
+Non-traded REITs have been a source of income for quite some time, but there are various risks involved, especially concerning the choice of REIT.
 Northstar Healthcare Income was incredibly popular for some time, but recent events have led to an array of complaints and investigations.

 The value of Northstar Healthcare Income REITs has dropped by over 30%, and the board has suspended payments to shareholders, leaving investors to suffer substantial losses.
 Many have pursued legal action against financial advisors and brokerage firms through class actions and FINRA arbitration.